-GATRA is a regional transit authority that oversees a number of fixed-route bus service and its accompanying ADA paratransit service in the Old Colony region.
-Towns benefiting from GATRA service in the Old Colony region are the Towns of Duxbury, Hanover, Hanson, Kington, Pembroke, and the Town of Plymouth.
-GATRA provides service to these communities via four transit services; those would be Seaside Area Inter-Link (SAIL), the Plymouth Area Link (PAL), the Pembroke shuttle, and the Wareham-Plymouth Link.
-The SAIL operates between the communities of Marshfield and Kingston.
-The PAL route, which is actually four-routes: Freedom Link, Liberty Link, Manomet/Cedarville Deviated Link, and the Mayflower Link, provides fixed-route service within the Town of Plymouth.
-The Wareham-Plymouth Link provides service between the communities of Wareham and Plymouth Monday through Friday.
-GATRA contracts with TransDev to operate both their fixed route and paratransit services.
-GATRA also offers other services such as a travel-training program to help acclimate new riders to the transportation service.
+GATRA is a regional transit authority that oversees a number of fixed-route bus service routes and its accompanying ADA paratransit service in the Old Colony region.
+Towns benefiting from GATRA service in the Old Colony region are the Towns of Carver, Duxbury, Hanover, Hanson, Kington, Lakeville, Marshfield, Middleborough, Pembroke, Plymouth, Plympton, and Wareham.
+GATRA provides service to these communities via eleven fixed route service routes, which stretch from as far north as Marshfield and Duxbury, throughout the Town of Plymouth, as far south as Wareham, and as west as Lakeville.
+GATRA also operates two on-demand transit routes (GATRA GO Coastline in central and south Plymouth and GATRA GO Explore in Pembroke and parts of Hanover and Hanson).
+GATRA GO is similar to companies like Uber and Lyft that will pick you where you are and take you to your exact destination.
+GATRA contracts with National Express to operate both their fixed route and paratransit services.
+GATRA also offers other services such as a travel-training program to help acclimate new riders to the transportation service and their Dial-A-Ride service in the Towns of Duxbury, Hanover, Kingston, and Pembroke using the local COAs as operators.

 The PAL service in Plymouth and Kingston covers a large area, with limited frequency, making it challenging for riders to utilize public transportation for commuting to work, running errands, and medical appointments.
-Due to a large amount of area covered by the fixed-route service, paratransit service is challenged with covering the service area in the manner deemed required by ADA.
+Due to the large amount of area covered by the fixed-route service, paratransit service is challenged with covering the service area in the manner deemed required by ADA.
 Plymouth is, in terms of land area, the largest municipality in the Commonwealth, meaning that transportation service in this community, in particular, is a challenge because of the extensive distance just for trips in town.
 The southern portions of the Town of Plymouth continue to be more challenging than the northern part to service due to the low density of residents, the vastness of area to serve, and the lack of funding to meet the growing demand for transportation services in this area due to housing growth.